prometheus/prometheus/docs/migration.md

 ## PromQL

-The follow features have been removed from PromQL:
+The following features have been removed from PromQL:

 - `drop_common_labels` function - the `without` aggregation modifier should be used instead.